<Did you sleep well?>

 There was a cart by the camp's entrance.
 It was a gray thing, undecorated and without any form of roof or tarp.
 Dylis sympathized with its passengers; the last days on the road to Outer Camps had been heavy on rain and light on sunshine.

-Something else, beside this lack of pomp and shelter, called her attention to it.
+Something else, besides this lack of pomp and shelter, called her attention to it.
 The people who were getting onto the cart weren't doing so by their own power.
 Several men and women were helping them, not only steadying them but also leading them, as if they were elderly people who'd forgotten both how to walk and where they lived.

 Strangely enough none of the passengers looked to be much older than thirty.
 There was about eight of them, men and women, all in uniform.
-Most of them were Privates, but there was one Sergeant and two Colonels.
+Most of them were privates, but there was one sergeant and two colonels.
 They were all guided into the cart like sheep on the way to market, eyes completely vacant and their limbs unresisting.

 When they'd all be seated on the floor of the cart, two of their helpers jumped up with them and the cart rolled off.
 Dylis watched them leave until the wooden gates were closed, breaking her line of sight.
 Frowning she crossed her arms over her chest and leaned back against the cabin wall.
 Hearing about such horrors was one thing.
 Seeing it for herself made her fear for Glaw double yet again.